 Milk Quality and Safety

-In the national rankings, Oregon consistently places in the top five states for milk quality.
+In the national rankings, Oregon consistently places in the top ten states for milk quality.
 Producing high quality milk can only be achieved with proper animal husbandry practices, good management and healthy cows.

 All Oregon dairy farms have a Grade A Milk License.
 With this license, dairy farms are inspected on a regular basis by both the Oregon Department of Agriculture and United States Department of Agriculture to further ensure milk quality and safety.